kezabelle/django-stagesetting/README.rst

     the JSON back into python values.
   - Has both database and redis backends; ``stagesetting`` only supports the database, though it will only do one query most of the time.

+- `django-dynamic-preferences`_ by the look of it.
+- `django-solo`_ as well.

+If you think GitHub popularity is an indication of usage and battle-tested production-readiness, then any of the above are certainly worth considering, being much more noticed than this, my attempt.

 .. _Django: https://docs.djangoproject.com/en/stable/
 .. _admin site: https://docs.djangoproject.com/en/stable/ref/contrib/admin/